N4193/csharp/README.md

 ## Source
 - @N4193

-### Special thank's to ppl creat exercise for me to solve
+## Special thank's to ppl create exercises to solve
 //sorry for ppl i forget here i love you a lot ♥
 - @yzAlvin
 - @ErikSchierboom